Graphmax for Text Generation: Computation and Theoretical Properties

-Algorithm \ref{algorithm:1} summarizes the procedure of the projection gradient descent.
-Step 3 in Algorithm \ref{algorithm:1} calculates the current gradient with gradient descent, steps 4--7 are the steps of gradient projection $\Pi_{\Delta}(\cdot)$.
-The time complexity of the gradient projection onto the probability simplex is dominated by the cost of sorting the components of $\mathbf{a}$, that is $\mathcal{O}(N\log N)$.
+Algorithm \ref{algorithm:1} outlines the procedure for the \texttt{graphmax} algorithm.
+In particular, step 3 computes the current gradient using gradient descent, and steps 4--7 correspond to the gradient projection $\Pi_{\Delta}(\cdot)$.
+The time complexity of the gradient projection onto the probability simplex is dominated by the cost of sorting the components of vector $\mathbf{a}$, which is $\mathcal{O}(N\log N)$.
 The maximum number of iterations is $T$, and thus the complexity of Algorithm \ref{algorithm:1} is $\mathcal{O}(TN\log N)$.

-In practice, $T$ is relatively small, and we set $T=20$ in our experiments with the learning rate and the convergence threshold are $10^{-4}$. \IncMargin{0.5em}
+In practice, the value of $T$ is typically small.
+In our experiments, we set $T=20$ and both the learning rate and the convergence threshold as $10^{-4}$, which are reasonable choices for most applications. \IncMargin{0.5em}